brpandey/hangman/README.md

 ### Usage

-*Hangman runs both interactive human games with manually specified secrets and also runs human and robot games with randomly generated secrets either interactive or not.*
+*Hangman runs both interactive human games with manually specified secrets and also runs games with randomly generated secrets either interactive (human) or not (robot).

-*The random secret generation option allows you to play without* knowing the secret hangman word(s) beforehand.
+The **random** secret generation option allows you to play without knowing the secret hangman word(s) beforehand as the game randomly selects the secrets to play against.

-Robot games are auto-guessed based on simple strategy heuristics.
+**Robot** games are auto-guessed based on simple strategy heuristics.

 Player game archival can be captured through logging, e.g. --log option

-The display and log options are exclusive to the CLI client.
-As well as the human guessing timeout option which allows values between 0 secs and 10 secs to choose a letter.
+The **display** and **log** options are exclusive to the command line client.

+The human guessing **timeout** option, allows values between 0 secs and 10 secs to choose a letter.

-The parallel option allows games to be played on all the cores of your system
+The parallel option allows games to be played on all the cores of your system*

 ```elixir